 Some services provided by the practice do not attract a Medicare rebate.
 Examples are outlined below.
 You will be informed of the charge for these services at the time of appointment.

-Appointments for immunisations will be bulk-billed.
+There will be no out of pocket expenses for Immunisation appointments.
 If the vaccines are not provided as part of the standard immunisation schedule, you may be required to see you doctor first for a prescription to enable you to purchase the vaccine from a pharmacy.
 This applies particularly to travel immunisations.
 Yellow Fever vaccines will require special arrangements.

 |Consultation Type||Fee:||Medicare Rebate:||Gap Amount:|